-There is one elementary school in the Old City - Ecole Pauline Haarer however English speaking K - Grade 7 students enrol in either Fairview Elementary in the University District or Bayview Elementary in South Nanaimo depending on their Old City address.
+There is one elementary school in the Old City - Ecole Pauline Haarer, however, English speaking K - Grade 7 students enroll in either Fairview Elementary in the University District or Bayview Elementary in South Nanaimo depending on their Old City address.

 For Grade 8 -12, French immersion students in the Old City area continue their studies at the Nanaimo District Secondary School in the University District along with students from Fairview Elementary, while Bayview students would go to John Barsby Secondary School located in South Nanaimo.

 It goes without saying that as the hub of Nanaimo, the Old City is host to an abundance of culinary delights to satisfy all palettes.
-Whether you are looking for a coffee and a pastry or a light snack, fast food, a family-style restaurant, pub fare or fine dining, the Old City caters to all tastes, budgets and international food cravings from Mexican to French and Japanese to Indian and everything in between.
-Some favourites for locals and visitors alike are Mon Petit Choux and a Wee Cupcakery; Gina’s Mexican Cafe, Asteras, the Nest Bistro and Le Cafe Francais; on the Harbour front - the Lighthouse Bistro & Pub, Trollers Fish & Chips, and Penny’s Palapa, and for those looking for a more unique experience, the Dinghy Dock Marine Pub & Restaurant on Protection Island is Canada’s only registered floating pub where you can dock your own boat or catch the ferry that sails to and from the harbour every hour.
+Whether you are looking for a coffee and a pastry or a light snack, fast food, a family-style restaurant, pub fare or fine dining, the Old City caters to all tastes, budgets, and international food cravings from Mexican to French and Japanese to Indian and everything in between.
+Some favourites for locals and visitors alike are Mon Petit Choux and a Wee Cupcakery; Gina’s Mexican Cafe, Asteras, and the Nest Bistro; on the Harbourfront - the Lighthouse Bistro & Pub, Trollers Fish & Chips, and Penny’s Palapa, and for those looking for a more unique experience, the Dinghy Dock Marine Pub & Restaurant on Protection Island is Canada’s only registered floating pub where you can dock your own boat or catch the ferry that sails to and from the harbour every hour.